eschafer/javascript-style-guide/README.md

 var doSomething = new Function("arg1", "arg2", "return arg1 + arg2");
 ```

-Functions declared inside of other functions should be declared immediately after the `var` statement.
+Functions declared inside of other functions should be declared immediately after the `var` statements.

 ```javascript
 // Good